-- 1. delivering the ERTMS game changers (telecoms, localization, moving blocks, automation), also in view of their integration in the TSI 2022 package, with the objective to ensure the evolution of the system towards Baseline 3 and its market uptake; - 2. reach higher TRL level towards demonstrators, completion and possibly future ITDs (Integrated Technology Demonstrators) in the different IPs; - 3. explore new areas and new technologies that will contribute to foster the system transformation of railway; - 4. prepare the transition to the next programming period, with particular reference to the L4R projects and the incoming System Pillar.
+- 1. delivering the ERTMS game changers (telecoms, localization, moving blocks, automation), also in view of their integration in the TSI 2022 package, with the objective to ensure the evolution of the system towards Baseline 3 and its market uptake; - 2. reach higher TRL level towards demonstrators, completion and possibly future ITDs (Integrated Technology Demonstrators) in the different IPs; - 3. explore new areas and new technologies that will contribute to foster the system transformation of railway; - 4. adjust the current objectives to the forthcoming challenges of S2R, linked to the future concept of operations and functional system architecture, with particular reference to the L4R projects.